Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Extragradient-based stochastic approximation schemes

 \subsection{An extragradient SA scheme}

 In this subsection, we prove that the iterates generated by the \eqref{eq:ESA} scheme converge to the solution set of the original problem in an almost sure sense by leveraging ideas drawn from the proof of the deterministic version presented in~\cite[Lemma~12.1.10]{facchinei02finite}.
-A challenge in this scheme arises due to the two independent stochastic errors from the two sub-steps at every iteration and the lack of a direct expression of $x_{k+1}$ in terms of $F(x_k)$ unlike the standard projection scheme.
-We begin by relating any two successive iterates in Lemma~\ref{lemm:descexg}. \begin{lemma} \em Consider SVI$(X,F)$ where $F$ is a continuous map for all $x \in X$.
-Suppose $x^*$ is any solution of SVI$(X,F)$.
-Let the iterates be generated by the extragradient scheme~\eqref{eq:ESA} and let $u_k = 2\gamma_k F(x_{k+1/2})^T(x_{k+1/2}-x^{*})$.
-Suppose $\beta$ and $c$ are constants such that Then the following {holds} for any iterate $k$:
+A challenge in this scheme arises due to the two independent stochastic errors \ka{respectively from the two sub-steps} at every iteration and the lack of a direct expression of $x_{k+1}$ in terms of $F(x_k)$ unlike the standard projection scheme.
+We begin by relating any two successive iterates in Lemma~\ref{lemm:descexg}. \begin{lemma} \em Consider the stochastic variational inequality problem defined by SVI$(X,F)$ and let $x^*$ denote any solution of SVI$(X,F)$.
+Suppose Assumption (A5) holds and consider the sequence of the iterates be generated by the extragradient scheme~\eqref{eq:ESA} and let {$u_k \triangleq 2\gamma_k F(x_{k})^T(x_{k}-x^{*})$.} Then, the following {holds} for any iterate $k$: